NAS Oceana Air Show FAQs

 What time can I come on base on Saturday or Sunday?

-On Saturday and Sunday, 22-23 September, the gates open to the public at 8 a.m.
-Flying starts at about 10:20 am and runs until 4 p.m.
+On Saturday and Sunday, 21-22 September, the gates open to the public at 8 a.m.
+Flying starts at about 10:20 am and runs until around 4 p.m. or later.
+Additional information and exact schedule times will be released closer to the event date.

 What is the cost of the show?